Jordan1570/readMe-generator/README.md

  ## Contributing

- reach me
+ Feel free to reach out to me

  ## Tests

+ ### To run tests, run the following commmand:

  npm run test

  ## Questions

- If you have anu questions reach me at Jscott or you can find some of my work at Jordan1570.
+ If you have any questions reach me at Jscott0751@gmail.com and you check out some of my work at [Jordan1570](https://github.com/Jordan1570)